saarthakpandit/Time_Series_Forecasting_Project/README.md

 # **Getting Started**

-To use the Daily Sales Forecasting Excel file, follow these steps:
+To use the Alcohol Sales Forecasting Excel file, follow these steps:

 1. Download the .xlsx file for the output and .csv file for the raw data from the repository.